 For instance, carrier proteins such as the integral transmembrane proteins embedded in the cell membrane would have a high affinity for specific substances on the cell exterior and would next undergo a conformational change to facilitate the passage of these substances to the cell interior across the membrane barriers.

-In biology, a carrier protein is a type of protein that transports specific substance through intracellular compartments, into the extracellular fluid, or across cells as opposed to channel proteins, which is another membrane transport proteins, that are less-selective in transporting molecule.
-Similar to other membrane transport proteins, carrier proteins are located in lipid bilayer cell structures, such as cell membranes, mitochondria, and chloroplasts.
+In biology, a carrier protein is a type of protein that transports a specific substance through intracellular compartments, into the extracellular fluid, or across cells as opposed to channel proteins, which is another membrane transport protein, that is less selective in transporting molecules.
+Similar to other membrane transport proteins, carrier proteins are located in lipid bilayers cell structures, such as cell membranes, mitochondria, and chloroplasts.

 Carrier proteins that are involved in the active transport of molecules or substances may be classified based on the transport activity that they are in.
 Carrier proteins that are involved in carrier-mediated diffusion are those that are driven by a concentration gradient and not by ATP hydrolysis.
 They transport molecules from an area of high concentration to an area of low concentration.
 Examples are carrier proteins involved in the facilitated diffusion of sugars, amino acids, and nucleosides across cell membranes of most cells.
 (Ref.
 1)

 Carrier proteins that transport molecules against the concentration gradient are those that use substantial energy.
 Depending on the energy source, the carrier proteins may be classified as (1) ATP-driven, (2) electrochemical potential-driven, or (3) light-driven.
 ATP-driven carrier proteins are those requiring ATP to transport molecules whereas electrochemical potential-driven proteins are those fueled by electrochemical potential.
 Light-driven pumps are pumps that are driven by photons.
 These pumps are commonly found in bacterial cells.
 (Ref.2) The first two are further described below.